JohnLowie4/APHNetwork-clone/planning.md

   - Has the first 10 reviews
   - Has a page navigator on the bottom of the 10th review
   - Has a "Upcoming" section on the right hand side
+  - Will have the most recent reviews at the top of the page cycling through

 - ### Categories